-Some studies have shown massive improvement in skin conditions like eczema with only one 2-minute session of red light therapy per week.
+Some studies have shown massive improvement in skin conditions with only one 2-minute session of red light therapy per week.
 Aside from improving the overall look of the skin, it was also said to improve itchiness.
 Similar results were found in psoriasis patients as well as diminishing redness, inflammation, and speeding up the skin’s healing process.
 Even cold sores have gone down with the use of this treatment.

 While helping to reduce acne and skin conditions, red light therapy also improves the overall facial texture, rejuvenating the skin.
 This is achieved by how it increases blood flow between blood and tissue cells.
 Regular use can also protect the cells from skin damage, helping to maintain your complexion in the long term.